 Sample Request for Analog Clock

-POST http://10.12.123.12/api/controls/screen/start
+POST https://10.12.123.12/api/controls/screen/start

 {